The Blind Boys of Alabama: 2020s

 In March 2020, the group toured Australia and New Zealand, performing at the Womadelaide and Womad NZ festivals.
 In May 2020, Woodstock legend Wavy Gravy included the Blind Boys in his virtual music festival celebrating his 84th birthday.

 To kick off 2021, the Recording Academy featured the Blind Boys performing 'If I Had a Hammer' on their "Positive Vibes Only" series.
 Later that year, the Blind Boys teamed up with Béla Fleck to release a new version of "I Wish I Knew How It Would Feel to Be Free" for Record Store Day.
 The song went on to be nominated for a Grammy Award in the Best American Roots Performance category.

 Singer Ben Moore (Benjamin Moore, Jr.) died of natural causes on May 12, 2022.
 He was 80 years old.
 In July 2022, the Blind Boys were featured as performers at the closing ceremonies of the World Games at the Protective Stadium in Birmingham, Alabama.
 They performed with Jamey Johnson and a 75-piece orchestra led by Dr. Henry Panion on a bill headlined by Lionel Richie.

 In September 2022, the Blind Boys released two collaborative tracks with Black Violin titled "We Are One" and "The Message", the latter of which was nominated for a Grammy for Best Americana Performance.
 The View featured the Blind Boys on Martin Luther King Jr Day 2023, including an interview and multiple performances.

+Tenor Paul Beasley died on March 13, 2023, at the age of 78.
+Beasley was previously a member of such groups as Gospel Keynotes and the Mighty Clouds of Joy.
+He joined the Blind Boys in 2013 after losing his eyesight.

+In 2023, the Blind Boys album Echoes of the South earned three Grammy Award nominations, including Best Roots Gospel Album, as well as Best American Roots Performance for the song "Heaven Help Us All" and Best Americana Performance for the song "Friendship".
+The album was named after the Birmingham radio program that hosted the group's first professional performance in 1944.
+Jimmy Carter retired from the Blind Boys after recording the album, at the age of 91.